What is a Principal Payment?

 A principal payment is a payment towards the total principal amount of a loan that is owed.
 In other words, a principal payment is a payment made on a loan that reduces the remaining loan amount due.
 In accounting and finance, a principal payment applies to any payment that reduces the amount due on a loan.

 Bond Principals are further analyzed on CFI’s Fixed Income Fundamentals Course.

 The Basics of a Loan

 Consider an individual who saved $400,000 to pay for a $1,000,000 home.
-The individual would need to borrow $600,000 from the bank to complete the transaction.
+They would need to borrow $600,000 from the bank to complete the transaction.
 The $600,000 is the principal amount – the money borrowed.
-The bank may require a 5% annual interest on the principal amount – the fee paid to borrow the principal amount.
+A bank may require a 5% annual interest on the principal amount – the fee paid to borrow the money.